Bala-Logesh/Timer-App/README.md

 -   07.01.2022 - Started the application
 -   09.01.2022 - Finished the UI need refractoring
 -   13.01.2022 - Refractored the UI
+-   17.01.2022 - Finished the logic of my first app to my expectations